mdkalish/haml_v_slim_benchmark/README.md

 - Slim is **much** cleaner
 - Slim supports HTML streaming, HAML doesn't
 - Haml would be Slim if it were well-written, but it isn't
+- Using Haml can be rationalised only by a habit.
+It has been around for a longer time than Slim and this is the only reason it is still in use.

-#### Why everybody is not switching to Slim?
+#### Why is everybody not switching to Slim?

 - No one cares about promoting Slim.
 [The author wrote it for his own use]  (https://github.com/slim-template/slim/issues/386#issuecomment-16690419).
 - Haml has been around for a much longer time and programmers are very conservative people.
 In general we have much trouble with accepting new things, no matter if better or worse. ([From Crockford](https://www.youtube.com/watch?v=JxAXlJEmNMg))

 #### Conclusion:

-Using Haml can be rationalised only by a habit.
-It has been around for a longer time than Slim and this is the only reason it is still in use.

 Use Haml if:
   - don't use Haml